sagecodes/intro-git-github/README.md

 ## Overview
-The goal of this short workshop is to get you comfortable enough to start using git and github with your projects!
+The goal of this short workshop is to get you comfortable enough to start using git and Github with your projects!
 The best way to learn it is to start using it on your projects outside of this workshop!

 In this workshop at a minimum we should be learn to: